SAP-archive/teched2021-ANA260/exercises/Section 10 - Time Analysis/README.md

 **Key Features:**
 - Create dynamic and fixed date-based story and page filters with multiple ranges
 - Learn how to customise “current date” for greater flexibility when analysing time-based data
-- Create dynamic calculations such as Year-to-Date (YTD), Year-over-Year (YoY) and others
+- Create dynamic calculations such as Year-to-Date (YTD), Previous Year-to-Date (PYTD) and others
 - Learn how to define date-based hierarchies in SAC that best suit your needs

 ⚠️**Disclaimer**